CodyCardinal/BrainGains/README.md

 - Online Hosting after converting to a production build.
 - Export Option to Anki or a Mobile App if i am really loving it.
 - Way to go back a question if they are randomized
+- Ref/Markdown/HTML Snippet section for the questions.
+This way you can q&a against a reference.

 ## Completed Features List